top of page

 BE A PART OF HISTORY

-The beautifully renovated Boone Farm will be a destination for school children and adults, a welcoming place to explore everchanging exhibits of historical and cultural artifacts, view timelines of significant events in African American history, and learn about remarkable "hidden figures," whose stories may have been largely forgotten but whose legacies live on.
-Attractive displays, state of the art technology, a classroom, and an engaging and informative library will provide critically needed educational programming about the African American experience in Bucks County.
-Outdoors, in the picnic grove or walking along Core Creek, visitors will be able to imagine the bucolic life that was this property's 300-year-old history.
+The beautifully renovated Boone Farm will be a destination for school children and adults, a welcoming place to explore ever-changing exhibits of historical and cultural artifacts, view timelines of significant events in African American history, and learn about remarkable "hidden figures," whose stories have been largely forgotten but whose legacies live on.
+Attractive displays, state-of-the-art video technology, a classroom, and an engaging and informative library will provide critically needed educational programming about the African American experience in Bucks County.
+Outdoors, visitors will be able to imagine the bucolic life that was this property's 300-year-old history as they walk along Core Creek, have lunch in the picnic area, and rest and reflect on the brick patio.

 WE NEED YOUR SUPPORT